On macOS, software is usually delivered as a DMG. DMG stands for "Disk image" and contains a file system

 add the top-level

 .DS_Store files, a background image and the symlink to

 To create your

-.DS_Store file, follow the steps below on a macOS machine where install4j is
+.DS_Store file, please follow the steps below.
+You will need a Mac with macOS 10.7+

 When you recompile the media file in install4j, this ID remains the same, so you can add the

 file from a previously compiled DMG to the additional DMG files in the media wizard.

 The generated DMG is a read-only image.
 In order to make any modifications at all, we have to convert the DMG to a writable format.

 First, make sure that the DMG is not mounted.
 In a terminal, cd to the directory where the DMG was created and execute

 where "hello" has to be replaced by the actual name af your media file.
 Note that the last argument has "_rw" appended at the end, because the output DMG must be different from the input DMG.